2. How one can achieve true self-knowledge

 How can you tell what a person’s essence is?
 You cannot tell what a person’s nature essence is when they do either nothing or when they do something trivial.
 These are shown in what they regularly reveal, in the motives behind their actions, in the intents behind what they do, in the desires they harbor, and in the path they walk.
 Even more importantly, these things are shown in how they react when they encounter an environment arranged by God, when they encounter something personally done to them by God, when they are tried and refined, or are dealt with and pruned, or else when God personally illuminates and guides them.
 What does all of this relate to?
 It relates to a person’s actions, the way they live, and the principles by which they conduct themselves.
 It also relates to the direction and goals of their pursuit, and the means by which they pursue.
 In other words, it relates to the path this person takes, how they live, what they live by, and what the basis of their existence is.

-Excerpted from “How to Discern the Nature Essence of Paul” in Records of Christ’s Talks
+—“How to Discern the Nature Essence of Paul” in Records of Talks of Christ of the Last Days

 God can perfect man in both positive and negative aspects.
 It depends on whether you are able to experience, and on whether you pursue being perfected by God.
 If you truly seek being perfected by God, then the negative cannot make you suffer loss, but can bring you things that are more real, and can make you more able to know that which is lacking within you, more able to grasp your real state, and see that man has nothing, and is nothing; if you do not experience trials, you do not know, and will always feel that you are above others and better than everyone else.
 Through all this you will see that all that came before was done by God and protected by God.
 Entry into trials leaves you without love or faith, you lack prayer and are unable to sing hymns, and without realizing it, in the midst of this you come to know yourself.
 God has many means of perfecting man.
 He employs all manner of environments to deal with the corrupt disposition of man, and uses various things to lay man bare; in one regard, He deals with man, in another He lays man bare, and in another He reveals man, digging out and revealing the “mysteries” in the depths of man’s heart, and showing man his nature by revealing many of his states.
 God perfects man through many methods—through revelation, through dealing with man, through man’s refinement, and chastisement—so that man may know that God is practical.